pearlynne/HealthTrackingAPI/README.md

 **What problem your project seeks to solve.**

 One challenge in therapy is the gap between sessions, where users struggle to recall and discuss pertinent events from the past week(s).
-This project hopes to address this by enabling users to engage in brief daily records, streamlining their 'homework' process.
-This consistent tracking not only aids in recall but also helps users identify triggers and patterns.
+This project hopes to address this by enabling users to engage in brief daily records, not only aiding in recall but also helps users identify triggers and patterns.
 Healthcare providers can then leverage this data to offer targeted insights during sessions.

 ## General Design <a name="generaldesign"></a>
-Te API utilizes MongoDB collections to manage user and provider functionalities.
+The API utilizes MongoDB collections to manage user and provider functionalities.
 - Users and physicians can sign up, login, and logout using dedicated routes, with authentication required for accessing other API endpoints.
 - Authorization features ensure that healthcare providers have access to their patients/users' data, including the ability to update and delete appointments.
 - Other API endpoints include